turingschool/backend-curriculum-site/module2/misc/auth_exploration.md

 ## Conclusion

 Think about the apps we use everyday:  Twitter, Instagram, GitHub, etc.  User registration, authentication, and authorization are key aspects in these applications.
 These are skills that we must have.
 We've gotten an introduction to these concepts in this challenge.
 Moving forward, we'll receive more practice with them as we'll continue building user authentication into our applications.

 ## Extensions

 Remember how we talked about not ever storing passwords in plain text?
 How do we securely store users' passwords while allowing users to sign in with their plain-text passwords?
 One option is to use a [hashing algorithm](https://en.wikipedia.org/wiki/Cryptographic_hash_function) and store the hashed versions of users' passwords in our database.
 One such hashing algorithm is [bcrypt](https://en.wikipedia.org/wiki/Bcrypt), for which there is a [Ruby gem](https://github.com/codahale/bcrypt-ruby).
 Implement hashing your passwords!

+# Questions for Hand-in:

+1. Please submit your repo for the work above.
+1. What are the primary use cases for authentication and authorization within an application?
+1. What are some ways you could implement different authorization patterns if you wanted some users to have read/write access to different resources? (ie, you can see an index or show page but not allowed to create/edit/delete)